Edition 164 - October 2016

 the village where in 1934, a hundred years after the notorious trial, a row of

 six cottages was built in memory of the Martyrs.
+It is a long, attractive building in

 the Arts and Crafts style with a series of gables along the front and between